NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2024-12-06: Take into account reverse axes direction for shaded limits.

 - 2024-02-01: Added in option to change the axes line style and line width.

 - 2024-01-10: Fixed bug when combining shading with lower and upper boundaries with logarithmic scaling.